-Macronutrients are the nutrients which are required in large amounts by the body, for it to carry out its daily functions.
+The body to carries out its daily functions through the consumption of macros or macronutrients required in large amounts.
 They consist of Carbohydrates, Protein and Fats, each having its own different types which affect the body in different but beneficial ways in certain circumstances.

-Carbohydrates are the main energy source of the body, they are broken down into simple sugars that are absorbed into the bloodstream.
-When sugar levels rise, the pancreas secretes insulin which is needed to transport the sugar from the blood into the cells, where the sugar can be used as an energy source, the amount of energy that they supply is 4 kcal per gram.
+Carbohydrates are the main energy source of the body.
+The body breaks them down into simple sugars and absorbs them into the bloodstream.
+The pancreas secretes insulin when sugar levels rise.
+It is needed to transport the sugar from the blood into the cells.
+Sugar is an energy source, the amount of energy that carbohydrates supply is 4 kcal per gram.

 There are two types of carbohydrates namely simple and complex carbohydrates.
-Simple carbohydrates are broken down quickly by the body to be used as energy.
-These are found in fruits, milk products, white bread, white rice and table sugar, syrups etc. Complex carbohydrates are the whole grain and whole wheat products which break down slowly in the body because of their low processed texture and content.
-The complex carbohydrates are the ones which need to be eaten more because of this, as their energy releasing is prolonged as they break down slowly into simple carbs.
+Simple carbohydrates breakdown quickly in the body.
+They are found in fruits, milk products, white bread, white rice, sugar and syrups.
+Complex carbohydrates are other fruits, vegetables, whole grains and whole wheat products which break down slowly in the body because of their low processed texture and content.
+You must eat more complex carbohydrates because they are higher in nutrients.

-Proteins are the main building blocks of body and muscle tissue, they are broken down into amino acids and other macromolecules by the protease enzymes.
-Just like Carbohydrates they contain 4 kcal of energy per gram.
-Protease enzymes increase the breakdown of proteins into smaller molecules which is called proteolysis – smaller molecules being polypeptides and amino acids.
+The main building blocks of the body and muscle tissue, it breaks down into amino acids and other macromolecules.
+Just like Carbohydrates it contains 4 kcal of energy per gram.

-There 3 types of proteins are fibrous, globular and membrane which I won’t elaborate more on them because of their many functions and examples, but proteins can be found in animal and plant-based products.
-In animals they can be found in beef, chicken, lamb and in general, all animal meat.
-In plant products they can be found in nuts, lentils and chickpeas etc. and obviously there are protein supplements out there being whey protein isolate, concentrate and hydrolysate.
+There 3 types of proteins are fibrous, globular and membrane which I won’t elaborate more on them because of their many functions and example. all animal meat has protein.
+In plant products they can be found in nuts, lentils and chickpeas.
+There are also protein supplements out there being whey protein isolate, concentrate and hydrolysate.

-They’re broken down in fatty acids and glycerol by lipase enzyme to be easily absorbed as droplets.
-Fat is part of our lives but should be eaten in balance with all macros.
-There’s been a rise in the keto diet which I don’t know much about, but it revolves around ketosis which is a process by which the body consumes energy from fat stored when it doesn’t have enough glucose (from carbs), it’s definitely something I’ll do more research on!
+They’re broken down in fatty acids and glycerol to be absorbed as droplets.
+Fat must be eaten in balance with other macros.
+There’s a rise in the keto diet which I don’t know much about.
+It revolves around ketosis which is a process in which the body consumes energy from fat stored when it doesn’t have enough glucose (from carbs).

 This was to assist in getting an understanding on macronutrients and of the great sources you can obtain and have a healthy balance of them with your cheat meals.
 To achieve your desired physique, you should learn to discipline yourself in eating according to your fitness goals, ways of achieving this can be through knowing what your calorie intake should be or counting macros.